diasks2/jieba-heroku/README.md

-JRuby Sinatra app (deployable to Heroku) for jieba-jruby
+JRuby Sinatra app (deployable to Heroku) for jieba-jruby README
 =======

 [jieba-jruby](https://github.com/mimosa/jieba-jruby) is a Chinese NLP tool.